-While the surgery may seem invasive, new systems and instruments have considerably reduced chair-time for patients, and the procedure relatively simple for dental surgeons.
+While the surgery may seem invasive, new systems and instruments have considerably reduced chair time for patients, and the procedure is relatively simple for dental surgeons.
 Bone grafting procedures have made it possible for patients with inadequate bone to also get implants for the replacement of a single tooth, or multiple missing teeth.
-Additionally, all leading dental surgeons offer consultation sessions to patients in order to address any concerns or queries they may have prior to the procedure.
+Additionally, all leading dental surgeons offer consultation sessions to patients to address any concerns or queries they may have prior to the procedure.

 At DentSpa, we offer single implants, as well as multiple implants designed to support complete dentures.
 If you have been experiencing problems because of missing teeth and wish to have them restored in the best possible way, give us a call to book an appointment with the leading implant specialists in Turkey today!

 There are many reasons to consider dental implants if you are missing one or more teeth: